- > Update iOS

 You don't need these processes going on in the background and you'll see a big boost in battery life as well as a noticeable increase in performance if you stop them.

 Start by turning off Motion.
-Tap on Settings > General > Accessibility > Reduce Motion and set Reduce Motion to On.
+Tap on Settings > Accessibility > Motion and set Reduce Motion to On.
+(In older versions of iOS Accessibility was found in Settings > General > Accessibility > Reduce Motion).

 This turns off the parallax effect of icons and alerts.
-Many people also find the phone easier to use in this setting.
+Some people complained of feeling seasick because of this effect, so you might find the phone easier to use in this setting.
+Of course, it will also use less power, which should also be beneficial.

 Next you can reduce the see-through background effects which can also slow things down on an older iPhone.